maxsivanov/tls-sip-probe/README.md

 * Testing SIP server availability
 * Guess username/password pair is correct

+The package is suitable for testing SIP-TLS servers with self-signed certificates. **Certificate checks are disabled** so be careful.

 To be honest there are several approaches to do so.

 * [sipp](http://sipp.sourceforge.net/)